apache/doris/docs/en/docs/query-acceleration/statistics.md

 #### Synchronous collection

-Generally, after executing `ANALYZE` the statement, the system will start an asynchronous task to collect statistics and return the statistics task ID immediately.
+Generally, after executing `ANALYZE` the statement, the system will start an asynchronous job to collect statistics and return the statistics job ID immediately.
 If you want to wait for the statistics collection to finish and return, you can use synchronous collection.

 Example: